Exotic Tour/Summer Tour '94

 The Exotic Tour/Summer Tour '94 was a 1994 concert tour by English electronic group Depeche Mode in support of the act's eighth studio album, Songs of Faith and Devotion, which was released in March 1993.
 The tour is an extension of the Devotional Tour in 1993, which reached Europe and North America.
 The tour visited territories which the band had never performed in or had not toured in for some time, reaching Africa, Asia, Australia, and South America.
-The tour commenced in Johannesburg, South Africa in early February.
-As of 2016, this was the last tour the group visited Australia, Southeast Asia or South Africa.
-In May 1994, the group visited North America on the "Summer Tour, '94".
-This was the second leg of North American dates promoting Songs of Faith and Devotion and took place mostly in outdoor venues and amphitheatres.

-The tour marked a tumultuous time for the group, with keyboardist Andrew Fletcher taking leave from touring duties after two months due to "mental instability" and lead singer Dave Gahan's continuing issues with drug addiction.
-Fletcher was replaced by Daryl Bamonte on all dates from April to July.
-This is the last tour with Alan Wilder as a member of Depeche Mode.
+The tour marked a tumultuous time for the group, with keyboardist Andy Fletcher taking leave from touring duties after two months due to "mental instability" and lead singer Dave Gahan's continuing issues with drug addiction.
+The former was replaced by Daryl Bamonte on all dates from April to July.
+This is the last tour to feature Alan Wilder as a member of Depeche Mode.